 - Add the beef or lamb chunks and brown on all sides

-- Add the onions (if using) and sauté for 5 minutes
+- Add the onions or leek (if using) and sauté for 5 minutes

 - Add the remaining ingredients and cook on the ‘Stew’ setting for 30 minutes